EdbMails EDB Recovery and Migration software

 Current environment and migration requirementIdeal migration approachMigration flow

-You want to move mailboxes from Exchange Server 2013 to Exchange Online in smaller batches or over the weekendsStaged Exchange migrationIn this approach, you migrate your mailboxes and mail data in stages and transfer the most recent data first, followed by the others.
+Move mailboxes from Exchange Server 2013 to Exchange Online in smaller batches or over weekendsStaged Exchange migrationMigrate your mailbox data in stages and transfer the most recent data first, followed by the others.

-Use the Microsoft 365 mail migration advisor to determine the best migration path for your organization based on your specific needs and requirements.
+Use the Microsoft 365 Mail Migration Advisor to find the best migration path based on your organization's specific needs and requirements.

 • Step 2: Check the bandwidth and network requirements